jonroig/pixelpirate/README.md

 https://pixelpirate.club

-Register Expired MillionDollarHomepage Domains!

-... also, an example of an app built with NextJS, Restify, and Sqlite.
+... an example of an app built with NextJS, Restify, and Sqlite.

 ## Usage